 For people and organizations who desire a model to apply, the best I have discovered was developed from work by Tannenbaum and Schmidt (1958) and Sadler (1970).
 They provide a continuum of leadership and involvement that includes an increasing role for employees and a decreasing role for supervisors in the decision process.
 The continuum includes this progression.

-- Tell: the supervisor makes the decision and announces it to staff.
+- Tell: the supervisor makes the decision and announces it to the staff.
 The supervisor provides complete direction.

 - Sell: the supervisor makes the decision and then attempts to gain commitment from staff by "selling" the positive aspects of the decision.